Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Infinitary rewriting: From strong convergence to coinduction

-We will now introduce a description of rewriting for arbitrary non-wellfounded derivations.
-To build the latter, we first fix a set $\mathcal S$ of \defemph{statements}.
+In general, we first fix a set $\mathcal S$ of \defemph{sorts}.
 It is typically an inductively defined set using the singleton type, one or more alphabets, as well as tuples, lists, multisets, etc. For instance one could consider the set of two-sided sequents in a given logic, encoded as the set of pairs of lists of formulæ.